 Just to note, the Flight Simulator Logbook Editor program folder is the folder you selected during installation (See Picture 4: Installation folder selection).
-If you left the default one, it will be: "C:\Program Files (x86)\Flight Simulator Logbook Editor" or "C:\Program Files\Flight Simulator Logbook Editor" folder if you do not need anything it contains.
+If you left the default one, it will be: "C:\ Program Files (x86)\Flight Simulator Logbook Editor" or "C:\Program Files\Flight Simulator Logbook Editor".
+This means you can delete the "Flight Simulator Logbook Editor" folder if you do not need anything it contains.
 DO NOT try to delete the whole parent "Program Files" thing.
 This would result in a "coffee break" with your IT specialist.
 And the experience is such that happy moments of that kind always happens when you want them the least.